JakubMizera/PAW-ReminderApp/README.md

-# PAW-ReminderApp
-Reminder app with react native
+# Reminder app with react native by Jakub Mizera and Jakub Łypik
+1. npm install
+2. npm start